lowRISC/opentitan/hw/ip/tlul/doc/_index.md

 | `RspDepth[4]` | Depth of response FIFO.
 Depth of zero is allowed only if `RspPass` is 1.
 The maximum value for `RspDepth` is 15.
 Default is 2. |
 | `SpareReqW` | The FIFO has spare bits in the request direction for auxiliary use by other bus elements.
 This parameter defines the size, default 1, must be >= 1 to avoid compilation errors.
 If the bit is not needed, the spare input should be tied to zero, and the spare output ignored. |
 | `SpareRspW` | The FIFO has spare bits in the response direction for auxiliary use by other bus elements.
 This parameter defines the size, default 1, must be >= 1 to avoid compilation error.
 If the bit is not needed, the spare input should be tied to zero, and the spare output ignored. |

+When `Pass` is 1 and its corresponding `Depth` is 0, the FIFO feeds through the signals completely.
+This allows more flexible control at compile-time on the FIFO overhead / latency trade-off without needing to re-code the design.

 The IO of the module are given in this table.
 See the struct above for TL-UL typedef definitions.